-For a complete copy of Davenport University's policy governing sexual misconduct, visit www.davenport.edu/campus-life/student-conduct/sexual-assault/policyprocedure
+For a complete copy of Davenport University's policy governing sexual misconduct, visit this webpage.

 A. Definitions

 There are numerous terms used by Davenport University in our policy and procedures.

 Consent: The State of Michigan does not have one single definition of consent; however the following applies to consent in a criminal case in Michigan and is the definition of consent for purposes of this policy: Consent is a clear, freely given, verbalized "yes" to sexual activity.
 The absence of "no" is not consent.
 Silence, in and of itself, cannot be interpreted as consent.
 Furthermore, a verbalized "yes" which has been coerced, does not constitute a freely given "yes".
 Individuals who consent to sex must be able to understand what they are doing.
 A person may not be able to give consent if: they are under the age of 16, if they are legally mentally incapable, mentally incapacitated or physically helpless.
 This may include impairment due to drug or alcohol use.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.